hongqiangyan/hongqiangyan.github.io/_pages/about.md

 * *Cost Functions Under Uncertainty: A Conditional Value-at-Risk Approach* (with Ashok K. Mishra)

-* *Uniform Inference and Variable Selection in High-Dimensional Cross-Section-Varying Panel Data Models with Structural Breaks* (with Jiatong Li)
+* *Uniform Inference in High-Dimensional Panel Data Models with Breaks* (with Jiatong Li)